What are equities?

-- Use our dividend tax calculator to find out how much you'll pay in the 2017-18 tax year
+You can use our dividend tax calculator to find out how much you'll pay in the 2020-21

 These shares carry no voting rights but, as the name suggests, entitle you to other rights.
 Preference shareholders usually get a share of the profits before ordinary shareholders, usually as a limited amount defined by the issuing company.

 In addition to this, preference shareholders – although near the end of the line for any payout – do get any money paid out before the ordinary shareholders if the company goes bust.
 Preference shares are generally seen as less risky and payouts are therefore generally lower than ordinary shares.